What an Energised First Week Back!

 Sebastain Barczewski : 1st Kyu

-Both now have a clear path to attempt Shodan in March 2023.
+He now has a clear path to attempt Shodan in March 2023.

 Kata clinic and Grading Preparation